-VIID2 - Designs and implements activity programs that account for age, developmental status, cultural and/ or ethnic background as well as the unique treatment objectives of the child (MN, NACP AB)
+VIID2 - Designs and implements activity programs that account for age. developmental status, cultural and/ or ethnic background as well as the unique treatment objectives of the child (MN, behavior (AB) and provides cues, practice and reinforcement to facilitate the development of social skills (NACP).